armele/ott/README.md

 Mixins Used:
 =======
 - Yes this is mainly for Ray's benefit
   - Used to overwrite the vanilla weather particles since it's apparently the only way
     - Because I want pretty rain, dammit
   - Used to overwrite the vanilla health/hearts sprite to mimic Colorful hearts
     - Cleaner, more current for 1.21.1 environment
   - Used in the Pale Garden backport to allow for placement of foliage on the pale moss blocks
+    - Because the Pale Garden is freakin awesome

 FAQ:
 =======